Cross-lingual, Character-Level Neural Morphological Tagging: Morphological Tagging

+\paragraph{Transferring Morphology.} The transfer of morphology is arguably more dependent on the relatedness of the languages in question than other linguistic annotation in NLP such as POS and named entity recognition (NER).
+For example, POS lends itself nicely to a universal annotation scheme \cite{DBLP:conf/lrec/PetrovDM12} and traditional NER is limited to a small number of cross-linguistic compliant categories, e.g., {\sc person} and {\sc place}.
+Even universal dependency arc labels employ cross-lingual labels \cite{nivre2016universal}.
 Morphology, on the other hand, typically requires more fine-grained annotation, e.g., grammatical case and tense.
-It is often the case that one language will make a semantic distinction in the form (or at all) that another does not.
+It is often the case that one language will make a syntacto-semantic distinction in the form (or at all) that another does not.
 For example, the Hungarian noun overtly marks 17 grammatical cases and Slavic verbs typically distinguish two aspects through morphology, while English marks none of these distinctions.
-If the word form in the source language does not overly mark a grammatical category in the target language, it is nigh-impossible to expect a successful transfer.
-For this reason, much of our work focuses on the transfer of related languages---specifically exploring {\em how} close two languages must be for a successful transfer.
-Note that the language-specific nature of morphology does not contradict the universality of the annotation; each language may mark a different subset of categories, i.e., use a different set of the universal keys and attributes, but there is a single, universal set, from which the key-attribute pairs are drawn.
+If the word form in the source language does not overtly mark a grammatical category in the target language, it is nigh-impossible to expect a successful transfer.
+For this reason, much of our work focuses on the transfer of related languages---specifically exploring \emph{how} close two languages must be for a successful transfer.
+Note that the language-specific nature of morphology does not contradict the universality of the annotation; each language may mark a different subset of categories, i.e., use a different set of the universal keys--attribute pairs, but nevertheless there is a single, universal set, from which the key--attribute pairs are drawn.
 See \newcite{newmeyer2007linguistic} for a linguistic treatment of cross-lingual annotation.